Sydney-Informatics-Hub/training.artemis.python/_episodes/04-multiproc_mpi.md

 qsub -I -P Training -l select=1:ncpus=2:mem=6GB -l walltime=00:10:00
 ~~~

+Keep in mind the automatic behaviour for Artemis, once an interactive session has started, is to put you in your home directory.

 Now load in a Python 3 module we can use.
 Note, this is pre-installed on Artemis, you can use your own specific versions as required.
 ~~~
 module load python/3.7.2